 The purpose of the Research Summary is to inform the local council on the latest ecosystem data available as they support and form current and future pathfinder projects.

-This Kauffman Foundation initiative is led by a collaborative council of individuals who represent different stakeholders from across the community.
-Forward Cities is managing the implementation of this effort as a grantee of the Kauffman Foundation.
+This Kauffman Foundation initiative was led by a collaborative council of individuals who represent different stakeholders from across the community.
+Forward Cities managed the implementation of this effort as a grantee of the Kauffman Foundation.